One man’s passion, a legislature’s resolve

 In 2010, the Legislature put the scholarship program on a path for continued growth and success by allowing the fundraising cap to grow by 25 percent when 90 percent of the cap is reached in the prior year.
 Lawmakers also indexed the scholarship amount to public school spending, ultimately reaching 80 percent of the basic per-student operational formula.
 New potential tax sources for tax credits were added, bringing the total to five: corporate income, insurance premium, alcoholic beverage excise, direct pay sales and oil and gas severance.
 Also, the law required individual schools of sufficient size to disclose test score gains and financial information.
 The expansion bill passed by a broad bipartisan majority.

-Today the program serves more than 78,120 FTC students in more than 1,594 private schools throughout Florida.
+Today, Step Up serves more than 78,213 FTC students in more than 1,602 private schools throughout Florida.